LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 By compeleting sub-quests, you can gain plenty of Exp & Adena:
 ![Sub-quest Scroll](https://github.com/LeviShaSha/Lineage2-Revolution/blob/master/Materials/Sub-quest%20scroll%20Rewards.png "Sub-quest Scroll")

 We can do Sub-quest 5 times using Sub-quest scrolls per day.
-However, 3 times of resetting is allowed with cost of 50 red diamonds each, which means we can do 15 more Sub-quest today.
+However, 3 times of resetting is allowed with cost of 50 red diamonds each, which means we can do 15 more Sub-quest per day.
 THIS IS HELL LOT OF EXP & ADENA!!!

 **Note: Please try to use all A level scrolls.**